MicrosoftDocs/power-platform/power-platform/admin/configure-server-based-authentication-sharepoint-on-premises.md

 [!INCLUDE [cc-settings-moving](../includes/cc-settings-moving.md)]

-Server-based [!INCLUDE[pn_ms_SharePoint_long](../includes/pn-ms-sharepoint-long.md)] integration for document management can  be used to connect Dynamics 365 apps with [!INCLUDE[pn_SharePoint_short](../includes/pn-sharepoint-short.md)] on-premises.
+Server-based [!INCLUDE[pn_ms_SharePoint_long](../includes/pn-ms-sharepoint-long.md)] integration for document management can  be used to connect model-driven apps in Dynamics 365, such as Dynamics 365 Sales and Customer Service, with [!INCLUDE[pn_SharePoint_short](../includes/pn-sharepoint-short.md)] on-premises.
 When using server-based authentication, [Azure AD Domain Services](https://azure.microsoft.com/documentation/articles/active-directory-ds-overview/) is used as the trust broker and users do not need to sign in to [!INCLUDE[pn_SharePoint_short](../includes/pn-sharepoint-short.md)].

 <a name="perms"></a>
 ## Permissions required